-Authors wishing to submit a manuscript to the Journal may refer to the relevant links below for information on copyright, instructions for authors, submission procedures, and public access policy.
+Authors wishing to submit a manuscript to the Journal may refer to the Information for Authors below and the relevant links listed here related to copyright, submission procedures, and the public access policy.

 Rapid Review Manuscript Submission (outside link)

 Author Statement (PDF)

 ICMJE Form for Disclosure of Potential Conflicts of Interest (interactive PDF)

 The Journal of Refractive Surgery, the official journal of the International Society of Refractive Surgery, a partner of the American Academy of Ophthalmology, is a monthly peer-reviewed forum for original research, review, and evaluation of refractive and lens-based surgical procedures.
 The Journal publishes practical, clinically valuable articles to provide readers with the most up-to-date information regarding advances in the field of refractive surgery.
 The Journal adheres to the Uniform Requirements for Manuscripts Submitted to Biomedical Journals (2010) of the International Committee of Medical Journal Editors.

 Articles are accepted with the understanding that they have not previously been published and are not under simultaneous consideration by another publication.
 Previous publication of the abstract is acceptable.
 Publication of data or a detailed report in news media constitutes prior publication.

 Before any manuscript can be considered for publication, the Author Statement must be completed in full, signed, and dated by each author.